Turtles constantly beg for food, especially when you come into sight. Does that mean they are hungry? Here is how often to feed a red-eared slider.

 It is important to feed a red eared slider vegetables that have a lot of calcium.
 This can help prevent red eared slider shell rot.

-Avoid These Red-Eared Slider Foods
+More Red-Eared Slider Foods

 For treats and to round-out their diet, I would recommend the following: